skx/yal/README.md

     (set! foo "bar")

-To start a new local scope, with local variables, use `let*`:
+To start a new scope, with local variables, use `let*`:

     (let (foo "bar"
          baz  "bart")